MEGA65/mega65-examples/README.md

 1. Clone/fork this repository
 2. Create a new project directory.
 Please use small letters and replace spaces with `_`.
-3. Add files, including a `README.adoc` and `info.yaml` file as illustrated in the link:template[template] directory.
+3. Add files, including a `README.md` and `info.json` file as illustrated in the link:template[template] directory.
 4. Make a pull-request (PR) to the main repository, and await review.